Santa Barbara City College

 Marine Diving Technology

 The Associate in Science Degree curriculum includes instruction in all phases of commercial diving, hyperbarics, bell/saturation diving, emergency medicine, boating and marine science, to name but a few.
-Teamwork and safety are the prime emphases of the training.
+Teamwork and safety are the prime emphasis of the training.

 There are virtually unlimited opportunities and challenges for the individual who desires an exciting and rewarding future researching the world's needs for resources, medicine, transportation, recreation, national defense and the extension of man's ability to work on and under the sea.